davea42/libdwarf-code/README.md

 reasonably possible) to libdwarf for all changes/additions while continuing to support previous versions.

+Libdwarf reads files from disk, it does not read running programs or running shared objects.

+See REQUIREMENTS below for information on what libraries are needed.

 ## github actions
 ci runs builds on Linux, Freebsd, msys2, and MacOS